anannnchim/AnanCapital_Publications/README.md

 - 📁 **SystemPerformance**: This folder holds the performance reports for each trading system developed and managed by Anan Capital.
 It includes metrics like Annualized Return, Sharpe Ratio, and Maximum Drawdown.

   - 1. Program: `SystemS1`
-    - Monthly_Reports: Performance reports broken down by month
+    - Navigate to the `Performance` folder and select Quarterly Performance Report
-    - Annual_Reports: Yearly performance summaries
+    - Navigate to the `Insights` folder and select Quaterly Insights
   - 2. Program: `LongtermEquity`

 ## How to Use